RedHat-Israel/ROSE/README.md

-`./rose-server` and `./rose-client {driver name}` do not return, but continue running, in order to run both server and drivers a user need to run them in separate shells, Each driver will run it it's own venv shell. `tmux` may be useful in this case.
+`./rose-server` and `./rose-client {driver name}` do not return, but continue running, in order to run both server and drivers a user need to run them in separate shells, using the same virtual environment. shell. `tmux` may be useful in this case.

 Example `tmux` commands: